MichiFrech/TMS/README.md

 ### [Test files](https://github.com/MichiFrech/TMS/tree/master/Test-Files)
 <p>
 We tested our software in a stuctured way and documented it well.
-All the test documentation is showed up in the "Test files" folder (linked above).
+All the test documentation is showed up in the ["Test files" folder](https://github.com/MichiFrech/TMS/tree/master/Test-Files).
 </p>

 ### [Manuals](https://github.com/MichiFrech/TMS/tree/master/Manuals)